-It can be hard to personalise your CV design if you don’t have an artistic background, so here are three tips to guide you through the process.
+But personalising your CV design can be difficult if you don’t have an artistic background, so here are three tips to guide you through the process:

-1. Choose your CV design based on the job field and description
+1. Pick a CV design based on the industry and job advert

-To make the best choice about which CV design to use, you need to understand the industry and type of person the company is looking for.
+To make the best choice about what kind of CV design to use, you need to understand the industry and type of person the company is looking for.

-Looking through the job description allows you to get a feel of the company’s culture and register.
-Matching the desired traits with the style of your CV design will convey to employers that you’re a good fit for the position.
+So look through the job description to get a feel of the company’s culture.
+Matching your CV’s style to the job advert will convey to employers that you’re a good fit for the position.

 In the job description above, the main role of the candidate is creating trendy content revolving around fashion for social media platforms.
-Your CV should therefore emphasise a trendy colourful design to immediately show off your creativity.
+So your CV for this job should feature a trendy colourful design to immediately show off your creativity.

-On the other hand, a company focused on data and technology would lean more favourably towards a professional and content-focused CV design.
+On the other hand, a company focused on data and technology would require a professional and content-focused CV design.

 2. Adjust the margins to suit your CV’s length

-Your CV should be one or two pages unless you have decades of experience.
-Narrowing the margins of your CV can help you fit all of your relevant information into this space.
+Your CV should be one or two pages — unless you have decades of experience.
+Narrowing your CV’s margins can help you fit all of your relevant information into this space.

-Similarly, if your CV lacks relevant information, widening the margins will make your content look more compact.
+Similarly, if your CV lacks relevant information, widening the margins will make your content fill the pages.

 Most applicants use the default 2.5 cm margins.
-However, don’t be afraid to adjust the margins based on your content length.
+However, don’t be afraid to adjust the margins based on your CV’s length.

 3. Choose the correct font